 Teachers use a variety of strategies and techniques such as visual cues, repetition and body gestures to model and teach the Italian language to students.
 This is to assist students as they acquire new structures and vocabulary for the development of language skills.

 Can students enrol in any year level without previous knowledge of Italian?

 New students are not expected to have prior knowledge of Italian.
 However, the younger the student at enrolment (preferably K-2), the more likely the student will make a successful transition.

 If neither my spouse nor I speak a second language, how can we help our child become bilingual?

 Parents' attitudes, encouragement, and interest are vital in a child's second language development.
-Praising your children when you hear them speaking the second language and encouraging them to read aloud are highly recommended.
-Audio files are available for some early years texts to assist parents with their child's reading and to help them learn some Italian as well.
-The Library is also a useful resource for parents seeking to borrow Italian picturebooks and novels to share with their children.
+Praising your children when you hear them speaking Italian and encouraging them to read aloud are highly recommended.
+Watching familiar children’s programs with Italian audio on streaming services, such as, Disney+ or Netflix, is highly recommended.
+Books and audio books in Italian are available online and assist parents with their child's reading, as well as helping parents learn some Italian with their children.
+The Library is also a useful resource for parents seeking to borrow Italian picture books and novels to share with their children.